-“Pneumotypes: Jean de Reszke’s High Pianissimos and the Occult Sciences of Breathing,” Opera and Science in the Long Nineteenth Century, eds.
-Benjamin Walton and David Trippett (Oxford University Press, forthcoming); “Instruments of Empire,” Sound Knowledge: Music and Science in London (University of Chicago Press, forthcoming in late 2015); “Gautier’s Diva: the first French uses of the term,” The Arts of the Prima Donna, eds.
+“‘Cosmopoeisis: Song Form off the Gulf of Guinea, 1817,” Acoustics of Empire: Sound, Media and Power in the Long Nineteenth Century, ed.
+Priyasha Mukhopadhyay and Peter McMurray (Oxford University Press). “‘I am an Essentialist’: the Conceit of the Voice Itself,” The Voice as Something More, eds.
+Martha Feldman and Judith Zeitlin (University of Chicago Press), 142–168; “Pneumotypes: Jean de Reszke’s High Pianissimos and the Occult Sciences of Breathing,” Opera and Science in the Long Nineteenth Century, eds.
+Benjamin Walton and David Trippett (Oxford University Press, 2019), 21-41; “Instruments of Empire,” Sound Knowledge: Music and Science in London (University of Chicago Press, 2017); “Gautier’s Diva: the first French uses of the term,” The Arts of the Prima Donna, eds.
 Rachel Cowgill and Hilary Poriss (Oxford University Press, 2012), 123-46.